 The Stratos Turbo entered the Group 5 in 1976 at Vallelunga Circuit with great hope but pretty soon tragic struck as the Stratos overheated and caught on fire during qualifying.
 Lancia shrugged off that failure and came back to the Mugello Circuit qualifying third against a sea of Porsche 935s, sadly the car suffered a gearbox failure and ended up retiring early.
 The crazy Italians pushed on regardless and came back again to compete at Silverstone to suffer from another overheating/fire that was more serious than the incident at Vallelunga.

 Lancia realized entering the Stratos in a track event wasn’t that great of an idea so they decided to enter the Stratos Turbo in the Giro road rally where its rally success would shine.
-It did the car with better handling and greater power was a brute with it finishing the race 6 minutes and 38 ahead of the next quickest car, a nimble Porsche Carrera 2.8 RSR.
+They refurbished the car with better handling and greater power was a brute with it finishing the race 6 minutes and 38 ahead of the next quickest car, a nimble Porsche Carrera 2.8 RSR.

 1977 was the year of the final fight for the little turbocharged monster now with a revised tail and spoiler for greater downforce and back wearing the infamous Alitalia livery racing once again at the Giro road rally.
 Its last race however was depressing with the engine called it quits towards the beginning of the rally stage.
 Soon after that, the Stratos Turbo Program folded and the car was retired for good.
 Despite all the failures and the terrible ending to this car’s career, I still admire the passion and determination that Lancia was putting in to turn the Stratos a king not just on dirt but also on the pavement.